shreshtab/sudoku-solver/README.md

 # sudoku-solver

+### 11/17/21

+Another pause.
+Organized and styled the components a bit better

 ### 11/07/21

 After a small hiatus, I'm back to work on this!
 Mobile responsive design is complete, with a couple of small snags which will be resolved soon.
 Next, will look to refactor components to make them a bit more organized and will also add some unit tests.
 Thinking both snapshot and integration testing.
 Unit testing with Redux will be a good thing to learn.